tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Post-Quantum KEMs are inherently interactive Authenticated Key Exchange (AKE) protocols because they involve back-and-forth communication to negotiate and establish a shared secret key.
 This is unlike Diffie-Hellman (DH) Key Exchange (KEX) or RSA Key Transport, which provide the non-interactive key exchange (NIKE) property.
 NIKE is a cryptographic primitive that enables two parties who know each other's public keys to agree on a symmetric shared key without requiring any real-time interaction.
 Consider encrypted email, where the content needs to be encrypted and sent even if the receiving device containing the decryption keys (e.g., a phone or laptop) is currently offline.

-## HPKE {#hpke}

-HPKE (Hybrid Public Key Encryption) {{?RFC9180}} deals with a variant of KEM which is essentially a PKE of arbitrary sized plaintexts for a recipient public key.
-It works with a combination of KEMs, KDFs and AEAD schemes (Authenticated Encryption with Additional Data).
-HPKE includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation mechanism (KEM) private key.
-Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs its (optional) authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.

 ## Security property

 * IND-CCA2 : IND-CCA2 (INDistinguishability under adaptive Chosen-Ciphertext Attack) is an advanced security notion for encryption schemes.
 It ensures the confidentiality of the plaintext, resistance against chosen-ciphertext attacks, and prevents the adversary from forging new ciphertexts.
 An appropriate definition of IND-CCA2 security for KEMs can be found in [CS01] and [BHK09].
 Kyber and Classic McEliece provide IND-CCA2 security.

 Understanding IND-CCA2 security is essential for individuals involved in designing or implementing cryptographic systems and protocols to evaluate the strength of the algorithm, assess its suitability for specific use cases, and ensure that data confidentiality and security requirements are met.
 Understanding IND-CCA2 security is generally not necessary for developers migrating to using an IETF-vetted key establishment method (KEM) within a given protocol or flow.
 IETF specification authors should include all security concerns in the 'Security Considerations' section of the relevant RFC and not rely on implementers being deep experts in cryptographic theory.

+## HPKE {#hpke}

+HPKE (Hybrid Public Key Encryption) {{?RFC9180}} deals with a variant of KEM which is essentially a PKE of arbitrary sized plaintexts for a recipient public key.
+It works with a combination of KEMs, KDFs and AEAD schemes (Authenticated Encryption with Additional Data).
+HPKE includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation mechanism (KEM) private key.
+HPKE can be extended to support hybrid post-quantum KEM {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
+Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs and its optional authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.

 # PQC Signatures